Elmore, Ohio: Arts and culture

-Elmore is home to Schedel Arboretum and Gardens, the former Victorian estate of a local (limestone) quarry magnate and is now a botanical preserve of national standing.
-A bike and foot path, several parks, a golf course (Sugar Creek), turn of the century cemeteries, Victorian homes, tree-lined streets, and river-front views are cited by those who describe the village.
+Elmore is home to Schedel Arboretum and Gardens, the former Victorian estate of a local (limestone) quarry magnate and is now a botanical preserve.

-The Portage River, which passes alongside the village, plays an important recreational role in the community, and it is not uncommon for locals and visitors alike to be found taking advantage of the river through fishing or other activities.
+The Portage River, which passes alongside the village, plays an important recreational role in the community.
 Both Walter Ory Park and Riverbend Park stand along the banks of the river and offer the community additional sources of recreation.

 Education

 Woodmore Local Schools operates one elementary school, one middle school, and Woodmore High School.

 The village has a public library, the Harris-Elmore Library.

-Elmore in literature

-The Village of Elmore plays a central role in Wiffle Ball Summer: The Ride of the Elmoron.
-The nonfiction title was released in 2011 by Elmore native Geoffrey Arthur Drewyor.
-The title of the book refers to the community as well, although locals are officially known as ‘Elmorites’ and not ‘Elmorons.’